 The highest echelon of “influencer marketing” is the paid brand ambassador.
 Seek out people with vast online influence – celebrities, subject matter experts, popular bloggers, YouTube stars.
 Enlist them (typically with financial compensation) to create strategic and timely posts about your event.

 16. Social media ticket giveaway

-This might be as simple as your basic enter-to-win sweepstakes, or something more unique and playful — like a judged Snapchat drawing contest or a tag-a-friend contest (“Who would you bring?”).
+This might be as simple as your basic enter-to-win sweepstakes, or something more unique and playful – like an Instagram Stories photo contest or a tag-a-friend contest.
 People love to share chances to win with their friends.
-Just make sure you’re aware of the rules and regulations each social media platform has around contests.
+Just make sure you’re aware of the rules and regulations that each social media platform has around competitions.

 17. Create a special event hashtag (and overuse it)

-Launching a special hashtag campaign prior to your event is a great way to monitor engagement and reach.
-The more people use your hashtag, the more you’ll see your reach increase.
+Wondering how to promote an event for free?
+Launching a special hashtag campaign prior to your event is a great zero-cost way to monitor engagement and reach.
+The more people who use your hashtag, the more you’ll see your reach increase.

 18. Network at similar events

 Find events with the same demographics (that aren’t necessarily direct competitors) and team up with them to promote your upcoming event.

 For example, maybe you’re organising a brand new technology trade show and hoping to entice attendees of Salesforce’s user conference, Dreamforce.
 Why not purchase a booth at Dreamforce?
 Or sponsor a happy hour nearby?

 Move away from strict marketing messages on your social media platforms and consider content that engages your followers.